terjanq/Flag-Capture/MeePwn 2018/omega/README.md

 </form>
 ```
 If we send a message with `non alphanumeric characters` we see `Saved in alien_message/fc11ce87435398abd6a28dd622639988.alien`.
 In opposition on the `omega_sector` where we only can use `alphanumeric characters`.
 We can abuse the `type` attribute and we can send the request `type=/../super_secret_shell.php`.
-The serious restriction was that messages could be at least `40 characters` long.
+The serious restriction was that messages could be at most `40 characters` long.

 At first, I thought that it is something like `race condition` that two scripts write into one file at the same time resulting in mixed content but it didn't work.